edward-345/edward-345/README.md

 ## Hi there 👋

-Various projects of Edward Junsyoung Lee, 3rd year applied statitistics major at UofT
+Various projects of Edward Junsyoung Lee, 3rd year applied statistics major at UofT.